How to Intercept Negative Reviews Before They Hit the App Store

 The Multi-Step Review Interception Pattern

-1. Show a custom rating popup after a value moment
+1. Show your own rating popup after a value moment

-Users who give 4-5 stars are directed to the native Rate Review dialog.
-Users who give 1-3 stars are deeplinked to an in-app feedback form.
+Users who give 4-5 stars get the native Rate Review action, which invokes the platform's in-app review dialog.
+Users who give 1-3 stars get a Deeplink action that opens your in-app feedback form.

 3. Capture negative feedback privately